The Breakout from Cassel, Wednesday 29th – Thursday 30th May 1940

 The Cassel garrison’s withdrawal began under the cover of darkness at 21:30.
 Vehicles and equipment were smashed, and the wounded were collected together and left with food and water.
 Groups of able-bodied survivors, including men of the 140th Regiment, assembled between Cassel and the Mont des Recollets and left with personal weapons, equipment and what rations could be carried.

 1940 Map of Cassel (bottom left) showing the road from Mont des Recollets to Winneezele.
 Most of the Breakout columns followed this road until Drogland and then headed North towards the wooded area (top right) which is the Bois St Acair.
 With thanks to Barry Ross

-Sketch map from East Yorkshire Yeomanry’s War Diary showing the intended escape route from Cassel toward the Dunkirk beaches
+Sketch map from East Riding Yeomanry’s War Diary showing the intended escape route from Cassel toward the Dunkirk beaches

 Appendix ‘A’ to the EYR War Diary describing the Regiment’s contribution to the Breakout

 The Commanding Officer of 145 Brigade, Brigadier Somerset was captured near Watou on 30th May.
 He was in the Breakout column with his Brigade staff and had managed to by-pass Winezeele where he noted his ‘force was strung out across country in pitch dark’.

 Somerset’s War Diary describing his involvement in the Breakout

 Under fire, his party reached the barbed wire entanglements at the Franco-Belgian border and from there intercepted the Watou-Hondschoote Road.
 Here they encountered a stationary car with two men asleep inside.
 The startled men were German soldiers who immediately surrendered and warned the party that the area was completely occupied by enemy troops.